Cover Image for 5 Popular Investment Strategies Explained

 Income Investing

-An Income Investing strategy involves buying securities that are paying dividends.
-Income investors believe they can expect a steady return on a steady schedule.
+An Income Investing strategy involves buying securities that pay dividends.
+Income investors believe they can expect steady future earnings on a steady schedule.

-Examples of this include; dividend-paying stocks, mutual funds based on dividend stocks, or bonds that produce steady income.
+Examples of this include dividend-paying stocks, mutual funds based on dividend stocks, or bonds that produce steady income.
+Some also consider income-focused ETFs or even high-yield savings accounts for short-term investments.
+As interest rates rise, many income investors have turned to shorter-duration bonds and income funds.

 So essentially, income investing involves securities that are paying returns.
 And this is what people are hoping to do if they don't know much about investing.